Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ### Code Used

-Throughout the entire project development, I utilized the Code Institute course material for HTML and CSS.
-I followed the tutorials for the Love Running walkthrough project to set up and start my project properly, make a dropdown navigation menu using checkbox for mobile screens, and make a masonry design for how the images display on the Gallery page depending on the screen size.
-Additionally, I incorporated ideas from the Coders Coffeehouse walkthrough project to make the content in the second section of the Home page responsive using inline-block display property.
+Throughout the entire project development, I utilized the Code Institute course material for HTML,CSS, and JavaScript.
+I followed the tutorials for the Love Running and Love Math walkthrough projects to set up and start my project properly.

-I have used [Stack Overflow](stackoverflow.com) to get some ideas for how to use regular expression in order to define patterns for the form input validation of input type="text" and input type="tel".

-I have also used the tutor support to learn how to link to an email and phone number in the footer.
-This allows users to open their email client with a specified recipient or trigger a phone call (on mobiles) by clicking the phone icon link in the footer.
+I have also used the tutor support to get help with solving the overflow issue caused by contents extending beyond the visible boundaries of its container or the browser's visible area (viewport).

 ### Content